-The area of the cylinder was calculated by means of the formula: $a=\pi r^2$
+The area of the cylinder was calculated using the formula: $a=\pi r^2 [a=\pi r^2]$ .

-Finally, each of the detached adhesive interfaces were reviewed under a 40X optical microscope (Oxbird.
-Canton.
-China) and classified as Adhesive when no cement is observed at the interface, Cohesive, when cement or cement remains are observed. resin in one of the quadrants of the interface and Mixed when the remains of cement are found in at least two of the quadrants of the adhesive interface.
+Finally, each of the detached adhesive interfaces was observed under a light microscope at 40X magnification (Oxbird®, Canton, China).
+Interfaces were classified as adhesive when no cement was observed at the interface; cohesive when cement or resin residues were observed in one of the quadrants of the interface; and mixed when cement residues were present in at least two of the quadrants of the adhesive interface.

-The statistics were performed with the Minitab 19 program.
-Minitab Statistical Software.
-State College.
-Pennsylvania.
-USA Data were analyzed with Anderson Darling normality and Levene Homogeneity tests.
-Once these statistical assumptions were verified, the two-way Anova test (surface treatment and aging) was performed, followed by a Tukey post hoc test, with a value of p = < 0.05, which was taken as a reference. to confirm or rule out differences between groups.
+All statistical analysis was performed using Minitab 19® (Minitab Statistical Software, State College, PA, USA).
+Data were analyzed using Anderson Darling's normality test and Levene's homogeneity test.
+Once these statistical assumptions were met, a two-way ANOVA test (surface treatment and aging) was performed, followed by a Tukey post hoc test, with a p value = < 0.05, being taken as a reference to confirm or rule out differences between groups.